KishoreKammela/JobBoardly/docs/job-seeker-features.md

 - **Apply for Jobs**:
   - Submit applications directly through the platform (only for 'approved' jobs).
   - If a job has **Screening Questions** (defined by the employer), you'll answer them (text, yes/no supported) during the application process via a modal.
 Answers are final once submitted with the application.
-  - Once an application is submitted (even if later withdrawn or rejected by the company), you cannot re-apply for the same job.
+- **Re-application Prevention**: Once an application is submitted (even if later withdrawn or rejected by the company), you cannot re-apply for the same job.
 The "Apply Now" button will be disabled or show the current application status.
-  - _Note_: Applying is disabled if your account is 'suspended'.
-- **Withdraw Application**:
-  - From the "My Jobs" page or the job detail page (if applied and status is 'Applied'), you can withdraw an active application.
+- **Withdraw Application**: From the "My Jobs" page or the job detail page (if applied and status is 'Applied'), you can withdraw an active application.
 This action requires confirmation.
-  - Withdrawn applications change status to 'Withdrawn by Applicant' and cannot be re-submitted.
+Withdrawn applications change status to 'Withdrawn by Applicant' and cannot be re-submitted.
-  - _Note_: Withdrawing is disabled if your account is 'suspended'.
 - **Save Jobs**: Bookmark 'approved' jobs you're interested in for later review or application.
-  - _Note_: Disabled if your account is 'suspended'.
+This action is disabled if you have already applied for the job.
 - **My Jobs Page (`/my-jobs`)**:
   - A centralized dashboard to view and manage:
     - **Saved Jobs**: Jobs you've bookmarked.